ECE Course Syllabus

-- Course Outcomes - Upon successful completion of this course, students should be able to:
+Upon successful completion of this course, students should be able to:

-- determine when to use distributed computing methods or parallel computing methods to solve complex engi- neering applications.
+- Determine when to use distributed computing methods or parallel computing methods to solve complex engineering applications.

-- implement several multi-precision public key and private key encryption methods using the GNU multi-precision mathematical library.
+- Implement several multi-precision public key and private key encryption methods using the GNU multi-precision mathematical library.

-- implement client/server applications using the sockets API and using the non-blocking appraoch for handling multiple clients simultaneously.
+- Implement client/server applications using the sockets API and using the non-blocking appraoch for handling multiple clients simultaneously.

-- manage large programming tasks using Makefiles.
+- Manage large programming tasks using CMake.

 - Topical Outline